This year, the vernal equinox falls on Wednesday, March 20. At exactly 21:58 UTC, the sun will be exactly above the Earth’s equator.

 Identifying and celebrating Spring

 Ancient sites around the world were built to signal the start of spring.
 Around the year 1000 A.D., for example, the Maya built a pyramid in what is now Mexico’s Yucatan.
 It sits within an ancient city called Chichen Itza.
-On the spring equinox, the sunlight hits in such a way that makes the structure look like a snake.
+On the spring equinox, the sunlight hits in a way that makes the structure look like a snake.
 The Maya called this day “the return of the Sun serpent.”

 Today, cultures around the world have their own ways of identifying and celebrating the arrival of spring.